miklevin/MikeLev.in/_posts/2023-03-13-what-is-the-best-seo-software.md

 ---
 date: 2023-03-13
 title: What is the best SEO software?
-permalink: /blog/what-is-the-best-seo-software/
 headline: Explore the Benefits of Free and Open Source SEO Software with Python and Linux
 description: Discover the benefits of using Python under JupyterLab and Linux for SEO needs.
 I'm encouraging readers to try this free and open source software, which offers more flexibility and control than proprietary systems and expensive services.
 I'm assuring readers that it's an approachable and enjoyable process and that they don't need to be an expert in Linux or Python to use these tools.
 Join me in exploring the potential of Python and Linux for SEO optimization.
 keywords: SEO, Software, Python, JupyterLab, Linux, Free, Open Source, Flexibility, Control, Proprietary Systems, Expensive Services, Approachable, Enjoyable, Expert, Ahrefs, KWFinder, WooRank, Semrush, BrightLocal, Moz Pro, Netpeak Spider, SEOptimer, Lite, Standard, Advanced, Monthly Prices, Rand Fishkin, Danny Sullivan, Neil Patel, John Rampton, Travis Wright, Aleyda Sol
-categories: python, open source, seo, linux, moz pro, jupyterlab
+categories: python, jupyterlab, moz pro, linux, open source, seo
+permalink: /blog/what-is-the-best-seo-software/
 layout: post
 ---

 SEO software is a tool that helps you optimize your website for search engines.
 There are many SEO software options available, but some of the most popular ones are Semrush¹, Ahrefs¹, Mangools², SE Ranking² and BrightEdge⁵.
 Each one has its own features, pricing and benefits.